Technology for Learners

 Launch of California School Dashboard

 Author: Rick Phelan

-K-12 educators across the state are previewing a new electronic resource from the California Department of Education called the California School Dashboard.
-The dashboard aims to provide metrics that will help parents, educators, and the public evaluate schools and districts, identify strengths and weaknesses, and provide targeted assistance.
+A new electronic tool called the California School Dashboard is being viewed by educators, parents and communities across the state.
+The 'dashboard' aims to provide metrics that will help parents, educators, and the public evaluate schools and districts, identify strengths and weaknesses, and provide targeted assistance.
 Indicators on the California School Dashboard are based on elements of California’s new K-12 school accountability system.

 The California State Board of Education adopted new accountability measures in Fall 2016.
 Metrics are based on Local Control Funding Formula (LCFF) priorities such as: parent engagement, school climate, student achievement, English learner progress, and graduation rates.
 The California School Dashboard being rolled out this month will have data in these areas, along with others for all K-12 public schools.

 Different from previous school metrics such as the Academic Performance Index (API) and Adequate Yearly Progress (AYP) that were intended to sanction and punish schools, the focus of these new metrics is to support continuous improvement.
 State Board of Education President Michael Kirst, says the California School Dashboard embodies key shifts in thinking about state public schools.
 Three of these shifts are:

 - School Measures: A quality education is defined by more than a single test score.
 The dashboard offers different measures that can help a district build on strengths and improve areas of low performance.